ppbrown/argocd-public-demo/README.md

 *Work in progress*

 This repo probably does not work yet.
+It's untested, anyway.

 The intent is to have something similar to my [fluxcd-public-demo](https://github.com/ppbrown/fluxcd-public-demo) but for argocd